khzhu/TMB-estimation/README.md

 ```
 3. The input sample JSON file should have at least five columns: specimen_id, patient_id, tissue (tumor source site), purity (estimated tumor cell percentages in tissue samples), and read1/2 (paired end raw reads).

 4. Finally, you can use the following commands to start an interactive session in the McCleary cluster and submit a job.
+It is recommended that you export the TMPDIR variable to somewhere other than the default directory on McCleary which is /tmp.
+Alternatively,
-It is recommended that you use a temp directory outside your home directory for the large number of intermediate files produced by each process.
+you can use the -w option to set a temp directory outside your home directory for the large number of intermediate files produced by each process.
 ```
-salloc -y ycga -c 1 -t 00-2:00 --mem=8000
+salloc -p ycga -c 1 -t 00-3:00 --mem=8000
 ```
 ```
 module load ANTLR/2.7.7-GCCcore-12.2.0-Java-11